seal-io/docs/docs/operation/connector.md

 1. Click on `New Connector` in the connectors list and select `Custom`.
 2. The type is the type of third-party platform Terraform Provider, for example: AWS, AliCloud.
+3. Choose `Applicable Environment Type`.
-3. Add properties, for instance: if the Provider is [AliCloud](https://registry.terraform.io/providers/aliyun/alicloud/latest/docs), you need to fill in access_key, secret_key, region.
+4. Add properties, for instance: if the Provider is [AliCloud](https://registry.terraform.io/providers/aliyun/alicloud/latest/docs), you need to fill in access_key, secret_key, region.

 ```
 provider "alicloud" {